 Description of Financial Aid Programs

 The Excelsior Scholarship is a first of a kind program which will provide tuition-free college at New York’s public colleges and universities (SUNY and CUNY schools) and first became available in the Fall 2017 semester for eligible students.
 Students must apply for the Excelsior Scholarship by completing an application.
-Sign up today to be notified when the application becomes available by clicking here: HESC Excelsior Scholarship.
+The 2018-2019 application is currently available online at www.hesc.ny.gov/excelsior.
+The deadline to apply is July 23, 2018.
 Students must also apply for PELL and TAP; more information on these programs is below.

 Federal Pell Grant

 Pell grants are Federal financial aid grants that do not have to be repaid by the student.
 Students must be enrolled in a degree or certificate program either full-time or part-time.
 The award period covers one academic year, and students must not yet have a Bachelor's degree.
 Awards are based on family income, assets, size of family, cost of education, etc. Student must complete the Free Application for Federal Student Aid (FAFSA) to be considered for this award.
 The FAFSA is done online at www.fafsa.gov.
 Click here for complete instructions on how to apply.

 Educational Opportunity Program (EOP)

 EOP stipends are grants, and they do not have to be repaid.
 Eligible students must be both academically and educationally disadvantaged and they must be qualified for EOP during their first year in college.
 The amount of the awards are based on need as determined by the Financial Aid Office.
 Students are eligible for a maximum of six semesters of full-time EOP eligibility at a two-year college.